 Pursuant to the terms of the Sub-license Agreement, the Company has granted a sub-license on the Licensed Patents to pursue development and commercialization for the treatment of any and all veterinary conditions.
-In consideration, Petcanna will (a) issue 9,000,000 common shares of its share capital (the "Petcanna Shares") 30 days after the effective date; and (b) pay royalties of 1% of net sales.
-The Company will be issued 85% and Yissum will be issued 15% of the 9,000,000 common shares of the Petcanna subsidiary.
+In consideration, Petcanna will (a) issue 450,000 common shares of its share capital (the "Petcanna Shares") 30 days after the effective date; and (b) pay royalties of 1% of net sales.
+The Company will be issued 85% and Yissum will be issued 15% of the 450,000 common shares of the Petcanna subsidiary.
 The Petcanna shares are deemed to be founders shares with no value.
-The Petcanna shares have not been issued as of December 31, 2021, due to administrative delays.
+The Petcanna shares have not been issued as of December 31, 2022.